Festivals and Events in South Holland

-Below is a brief summary of the major festivals and annual events that take place in South Holland's largest cities...
+Below is a brief summary of the major festivals and annual events that take place in the larger cities of South Holland, Netherlands...

 - Delft Fringe Festival - an 11-day festival at beginning of June with over 400 performances by young talents including dancers, singers, musicians, street performers and more.

 - Delft Chamber Music Festival - a ten day classical music festival runs late July to mid-August

 - Westland Floating Flower Parade - boats decorated in flowers and vegetables grown in the Westland region sail through local towns and villages over three days at the beginning of August.
 The parade passes through Delft on the third day (Sunday)

 - Lichtjesavond- the 'night of lights' happens in early December; when the Delft Christmas tree on Markt square is illuminated.
 A festive program with choirs and bands performing holiday songs.

 - Keukenhof Gardens - (20 km from Leiden) opens for two months between late March and middle of May.
 Over 7 million bulbs come into bloom during that time both in the park itself and in the fields adjacent.
 Each weekend, a special themed event is offered as are flower exhibitions in the park's two pavilions.
 Special buses provide non-stop transport between Leiden Central train station and Keukenhof.

 - Bollenstreek BloemenCorso - a 40 km flower parade with colourfully decorated floats.
 It begins in Noordwijk and winds its way through the bulb-growing villages of South Holland north of Leiden before ending in Haarlem.
 Takes place in mid-April.